 The authentication methods that are available for you to choose are dependent on the authentication methods that have been granted to you, as a user, by your administrator.
 Not all of these authentication methods may be available to you.
 If you do not see one of them, contact our Support Team.
 The following basic Authentication Methods may be available for all recipients:

-- Email: This is the default Authentication Method.
+- None: This is the default Authentication Method.
 The identity of a recipient is verified by their ability to access the invitation email sent by OneSpan Sign.
-Obviously, this method depends on the security of the email system.
+This method depends on the security of the email system.
 The Q&A and SMS methods provide more security.

 - Q&A: This method requires the Transaction Owner to define one or two questions and answers that the recipient must answer.
 If the recipient can provide the correct answers, they are verified as the intended recipient.
 Senders can choose to mask the answers provided by the recipient, so that each character in the answer will appear on the recipient's screen as an asterisk (*).